Theory of Momentum-Resolved Electron Energy-Loss Spectra of Coupled Phonon and Magnon Excitations: Abstract

 \section{Abstract}

-We simulate momentum-resolved electron energy loss spectra (EELS) in body-centered cubic iron at 300~K, capturing the effects of coupled phonon and magnon excitations within a unified dynamical formalism.
-By extending the Time Autocorrelation of Auxiliary Wavefunctions (TACAW) method to incorporate atomistic spin-lattice dynamics (ASLD), we simulate the full EELS signal---including interaction effects, dynamical diffraction, and multiple scattering.
-Our results reveal non-additive spectral features arising from phonon–magnon coupling, including interference and energy redistribution effects, and predict experimental detectability of magnon signals under optimized detector conditions.
-This framework advances quantitative magnon spectroscopy in STEM, establishing a direct link between dynamical theory and low-energy experimental EELS signatures.
+We develop a theory of momentum-resolved electron energy-loss spectra in the scanning transmission microscope (STEM-EELS) that captures the effects of coupled phonon and magnon excitations within a unified formalism, and apply it to body-centered cubic iron at 300~K. By advancing the Time Autocorrelation of Auxiliary Wavefunctions (TACAW) method to incorporate atomistic spin-lattice dynamics (ASLD), we simulate the EELS signal, including phonon-magnon interaction effects, dynamical diffraction, and multiple scattering.
+Our results reveal non-additive spectral features arising from phonon–magnon coupling, hybridization, and energy shifts, and further allow estimation of the electron dose required to detect magnon scattering under optimized detector conditions.

-Resolving phonon and magnon excitations at nanometer scales is essential for understanding thermal, magnetic, and quantum phenomena in real materials.
-Since the first experimental detection of phonons using electron energy-loss spectroscopy (EELS) in a scanning transmission electron microscope (STEM) in 2014~\cite{krivanek2014nature}, STEM-EELS has emerged as a premier technique for vibrational spectroscopy with nanometer spatial resolution \cite{gaoreview2025,haas2024}.
-Only recently, however, have magnons---spin waves quanta~\cite{Eriksson2017}---been directly observed at the nanoscale in the bulk using STEM-EELS~\cite{naturemagnoneels}, made possible by advances in monochromation \cite{krivanek2014nature,krivanek2019ultramicroscopy}, detector design \cite{plotkin-swing_hybrid_2020}, and theoretical modeling~\cite{tacawpaper}.
+Resolving phonon and magnon excitations at the nanoscale is essential for understanding thermal, electric, magnetic, optical, mechanical, and quantum phenomena in real materials~\cite{Barman2021,Flebus_2024,cahill,gaoreview2025}.
+Since the first detection of phonons using electron energy-loss spectroscopy (EELS) in a scanning transmission electron microscope (STEM) in 2014~\cite{krivanek2014nature}, STEM-EELS has emerged as a premier technique for vibrational spectroscopy with (sub-)nanometer spatial resolution \cite{gaoreview2025,haas2024,lagos2022advances}.
+Only recently, however, have magnons---the quanta of spin waves~\cite{Eriksson2017}---been directly observed at the nanoscale in the bulk using STEM-EELS~\cite{naturemagnoneels}, made possible by advances in monochromation \cite{krivanek2014nature,krivanek2019ultramicroscopy}, detector design \cite{plotkin-swing_hybrid_2020}, and theoretical modeling~\cite{tacawpaper}.